-1 And I want to share with you a little bit 2 of what I heard this week.
-It's without dispute that the cause of the violence is colonization and continued 3 colonization: colonial attitudes, colonial policies, 4 colonial actions, colonial inactions that continue today.
-5 We are desperately in need of disrupting 6 7 and dismantling this.
-Now, we've heard a lot about how, 8 how this needs to be done.
-We've heard about how human 9 rights are a tool, a guide, a path.
-In the United Nations 10 Declaration on the Rights of Indigenous Peoples is a road,
+And I want to share with you a little bit of what I heard this week.
+It's without dispute that the cause of the violence is colonization and continued colonization: colonial attitudes, colonial policies, colonial actions, colonial inactions that continue today.

+We are desperately in need of disrupting and dismantling this.
+Now, we've heard a lot about how, how this needs to be done.
+We've heard about how human is a path.